Elephants Unchained...Build Trust to Instill Confidence

 Once you fully appreciate who you currently are, you then must decide whether you want to be better in order to do better.
 If the answer is yes, then you commit to change no matter how difficult that may be.

 Masterful Leaders Develop Employees' Confidence

 The process of moving from a condition of mere hope to a state of unshakeable confidence is based on positive and consistent experiences.

 It is this path that the enlightened CEO will pursue.
 As employees experience consistently positive experiences with the CEO and staff, their level of “trust” progresses to the point that they not only believe in their leader, but in themselves and what they can achieve.
 They no longer just hope for a better future, but instead see themselves making it and enjoying the benefits of having done so.

-While many people may have thought Steve Jobs to be difficult and unrealistic, they nonetheless made the journey from skeptic to acolyte as they experienced Jobs taking the company from near dead to top of the charts.
-They had developed an unshakeable confidence in his ability to lead them in developing unheard of innovations.
+While many people may have thought Steve Jobs to be difficult and unrealistic, they nonetheless made the journey from skeptic to acolyte as they experienced Jobs taking the company from near death to the top of the charts.
+They had developed an unshakeable confidence in his ability to lead them in developing unheard-of innovations.